 Q: What happens after the audition?

 A: The auditions are scored and portfolio reviews are complete.
-We send our information to the Office of High School Enrollment who then generate offers based on family choices and student performance.
+We send our information to the Office of High School Enrollment, who generate offers based on family choices and student performance.
 Please keep in mind this process is specific to audition schools.